looker-open-source/sdk-codegen/typescript/looker/README.md

 The Looker SDK for Typescript/Javascript provides a convenient way to communicate with the Looker API available on your Looker server.
 The SDK is written in Typescript and uses the Node [request](https://www.npmjs.com/package/request) and [request promise native](https://www.npmjs.com/package/request-promise-native) modules for processing HTTP requests.

-**DISCLAIMER**: This is an _experimental_ version of the Looker SDK, using a new code generator developed by Looker.
-You should expect some things to just not work, and foresee drastic changes to the SDK source code until an official beta begins.
+**DISCLAIMER**: This is a _beta_ version of the Looker SDK, using a completely new code generator developed by Looker.
+Implementations are still subject to change, but we expect most SDK method calls to work correctly.
+If you run into problems with the SDK, please feel free to [report an issue](https://github.com/looker-open-source/sdk-codegen/issues), and please indicate which language SDK you're using in the report.

 ## Getting started